0install/0install-win/wrappers/readme.txt

-This folder contains the C# source code for the Windows wrappers / launchers for Zero Install Python commands.
+This folder contains the C# source code for Windows wrappers / launchers for Zero Install Python commands.
+These wrappers will be deprecated by the full Windows implementation of Zero Install.

 The launchers start off by checking the bundled Python, GnuPG and GTK+ distributions are available.
 They then modify the process PATH to use these non-shared distributions.
 If everything checks out the Python interpreter is launched.
 Any given command-line arguments are passed through to the script.
 Some (GUI related) modifications to the arguments may be made to ensure correct behavior.